PostHog/posthog-plugin-advanced-kit/README.md

 -   Prettier and ESLint for code style and best practices – both handled by pre-commit hooks
 -   GitHub Actions set up to run code quality and functionality tests in pull requests, and also to publish a new npm release when the package version is incremented in `main` (the latter requires an automation type npm access token to be set with a repo secret `NPM_TOKEN`)

 Want to simply get started, without the above bloat?
-[PostHog Plugin Starter Kit](https://github.com/PostHog/posthog-plugin-starter-kit) should be just the right fit for you – only essentials.
+[PostHog Plugin Starter Kit](https://github.com/PostHog/posthog-plugin-starter-kit) should be just the right fit for you – only the essentials needed to get off the ground.

 ## Installation